mbzadegan/Algorithm/Quick_Sort.md

 ### ❌ Not Stable
 Equal elements may change order after sorting.
-Stability can be added but complicates the implementation.
+Stability can be added, but it complicates the implementation.

 ---